KILTprotocol/kilt-workshop-101/ctype.md

 We'll just use a CTYPE that we already know exists on our blockchain.

-## Hands-on time
+## Code

-Create a file `ctype.json` with following content:
+Create a file `ctype.json`.
-We'll then use it later in the tutorial to crate a claim.
+We'll need it later in this tutorial, in order to create a Claim and then verify it.

+Paste the follwing content in `ctype.json`:

 ```json
 {